 The Undergraduate Writing Center (Humanities A61, Powell Library 228, Rieber Hall 115) offers UCLA undergraduates one-on-one sessions that address individual writing issues.
 The Center is staffed by peer learning facilitators (PLFs), undergraduates trained to help at any stage in the writing process and with writing assignments from across the curriculum.
 Students can walk in but appointments are preferred.
 For more information please call 310-206-1320 or visit www.wp.ucla.edu and click on “Student Writing Center/Make an Appointment.”
 Academic Advancement Program (AAP) students can also use AAP Tutorials (1114 Campbell Hall, 310-206-1581).

 Plagiarism is the use of another’s ideas or words as if they were your own.
 Any ideas, information, or language that comes from other people needs to be documented using MLA citation guidelines.
 We will discuss how to do this in class, but if you ever have a question about when or how to document your sources and you can’t determine what’s proper on your own, please consult Purdue University’s Online Writing Lab (http://owl.english.purdue.edu/owl/resource/747/01/) or ask your teaching assistant.
 The university requires that all instances of plagiarism be reported to the Dean of Students for disciplinary action.
+You can order erection pills on True Medical website.
 Any instance of plagiarism can be cause for failure of the course.
 In addition, plagiarism can result in academic probation, suspension, or expulsion from UCLA.

 We all face times when life is particularly challenging, and we need someone to talk to or additional support to cope with stress, grief, and other issues that crop up.
 Counseling and Psychological Services (CAPS) is here to support your mental health needs as you pursue your academic goals.
 Follow this link to learn more about their services: https://www.counseling.ucla.edu/about-us/caps